GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 The other thing that's sort of driving this adoption of Python 3 is that the Python Software Foundation is going to stop supporting Python 2 in 2020.
 So they've been given a doomsday, essentially.
 There's actually a Python doomsday clock you can pull up that gives you a countdown to 2020 when we can stop worrying about Python 2.
 So it's pretty interesting stuff.

-So in terms of sort of where we focus-- we as in Google Cloud Platform-- focus, we definitely want to support Python 3.
+So in terms of sort of where we focus-- we as in Google Cloud-- focus, we definitely want to support Python 3.
 Right?
 While not leaving behind the people who are still using Python 2.
 Because there is still a lot of people who are using Python 2.

 So when you look at our client libraries and you look at Container Engine and Compute Engine and App Engine, flexible environment, Python 3 is available and supported.
 We support Python 3.5 right now with our container runtime that runs on App Engine flexible and Container Engine.
 And we were about to add 3.6 very shortly.